 On November 3, 2021, Byung-Gook Han, a purported PCT shareholder, derivatively and purportedly on behalf of PCT, filed a shareholder derivative action in the United States District Court for the District of Delaware (Byung-Gook Han v.
 Otworth et. al., Case No. 1:21-cv-01569-UNA) against certain senior members of PCT's management, PCT's directors and others (collectively, the "Individual Defendants"), alleging violations of Section 20(a) of the Exchange Act and breaches of fiduciary duties and bringing claims for unjust enrichment and waste of corporate assets.
 The shareholder derivative action generally alleges that the Individual Defendants made materially false and misleading statements in press releases, webinars and other public filings regarding the Technology, PCT's business, PCT's prospects, and the background and experience of the Individual Defendants.
-The shareholder derivative action seeks unspecified monetary damages, reform of the Company's corporate governance and internal procedures, unspecified shareholder derivative action.
+The shareholder derivative action seeks unspecified monetary damages, reform of the Company's corporate governance and internal procedures, unspecified restitution from the Individual Defendants, and costs and fees associated with bringing the action.
 The Individual Defendants intend to vigorously defend against the shareholder derivative action.
-Given the stage of the litigation, PCT cannot reasonably estimate at this time whether there will be any loss, or if there is a loss, the possible range of loss, that may arise from the unresolved shareholder derivative action.
+Given the stage of the luties of the possible range of loss, that may arise from the unresolved shareholder derivative action.